Mindfulness course in Chiswick, West London

 MBSR courses in West London

-If you are interested please attend the Introduction/Orientation session »
+If you are interested, come join one of the Introduction/Orientation session »

 Modern Day Living: Stress and Anxiety

 By becoming more aware of thoughts, feelings and bodily sensations, Mindfulness can help to find new ways of relating to stress and anxiety that marks our modern day living in subtle and obvious ways.
 Learning to pay attention in a particular and non-judgmental way we discover how to preserve a sense of wellbeing in our relationship with ourselves and the world around us.

 The Mindfulness based Stress Reduction program (MBSR) was developed in the 1980’s by Jon Kabat-Zinn, PhD, an MIT-trained molecular biologist, writer and meditation teacher who devoted the past 30 years to bringing mindfulness into the mainstream of medicine and society.
 Initially developed to help patients with chronic pain, the scientifically underpinned MBSR course has since been adapted to help people with all kinds of difficulties, most notably depression and anxiety disorders.

 I have no experience with Mindfulness.
 Can I participate in this course?